 Abstract

-Les Jones provides a very clear, interesting interview, and has a very touching, local story to tell about how he achieved a home in the community he had always dreamed about.
-As a young child growing up in the Glenville area (East 105th) he would ride his bike to the Cleveland Heights area, and describes it like "going on a vacation" because it was like a different world.
+Les Jones relates how he obtained a home in the community he had always dreamed about.
+As a child growing up in the Glenville neighborhood, Jones liked to ride his bike to Cleveland Heights, describing it as "going on a vacation" because it was like a different world to him.
 He rode his bike past the Forest Hill area and thought the houses were enchanting.
 He drew a picture of the houses at school and received an "A" on the drawing.
-Once he settled down and his children grew up, he finally purchased a home in the Forest Hill neighborhood.
-He told the previous owner about his childhood dream/art project, and the home owner held off any other bids because he wanted to make sure the home would be purchased by someone who would appreciate it.
-Jones is a member of HCC and is in charge of the Home & Garden tour in Cleveland Heights.
+Once he settled down and his children grew up, he purchased a home in the Forest Hill neighborhood.
+He told the previous owner about his childhood dream/art project, and the homeowner held off any other bids because he wanted to make sure the home would be purchased by someone who would appreciate it.
+Jones is a member of Heights Community Congress and is in charge of the Home & Garden tour.
 He is very passionate about architecture and keeping the community beautiful and appreciated.
 He speaks highly of community service and was always taught tolerance by his parents.
-Also, he shares an interesting story about the Glenville riots.
-He worked in a grocery store at the time and had to arrive at a very early hour.
+He also shares that during the Glenville riots, he worked in a grocery store and had to arrive at a very early hour.
 The National Guard ended up taking him to work because they were strictly watching the neighborhood.

 Jones, Leslie A. (interviewee)